Social Media Reporting

 1. Determine Your Audience

-Like any good social media campaign, your report needs to target a specific audience — a finely tuned social strategy can’t always reach everyone.
-First, consider who will read the report or who you’ll present it to.
-This should inform the data you include, the style and structure of your document and the cadence of your social media reporting schedule.
+Like any good social media campaign, your report needs to focus on your target audience.
+A finely tuned social strategy can’t always reach everyone.
+First, consider who will read the report or to whom you’ll present it.
+This should inform the data points you include, the style and structure of your document, and the cadence of your social media reporting schedule.

-For example, suppose you share the report with your creative team.
-In that case, you’ll likely want to include stats about campaigns, get granular on individual post performance and share actionable insights frequently.
-If you report to senior management, you should focus on high-level data points and how they relate to the company’s bottom line.
+Suppose you want to share the report with your creative team.
+You’ll likely want to include stats about campaigns, get granular on individual post performance, and share actionable insights frequently.
+If you report to senior management, you should focus on high-level metrics like ROI and how they relate to the company’s bottom line.

 2. Consider Your Goals

 Not every marketer uses social media in the same way.
 Product-based businesses almost exclusively tap into selling potential, while those focused on services tend to prioritize awareness.
-This could mean honing in on stats for engagement, web traffic and click-through rate (CTR) to emphasize value for sales or organic reach, or effectiveness and growth rate to prove the power of your following.
-Depending on your social media reporting cadence, you might want to zone in on goals for individual campaigns and channels or generally speak to how results from every social channel align with and support over brand goals.
+This could mean honing in on stats for engagement, web traffic, and click-through rate (CTR) to emphasize value for sales or organic reach, or effectiveness and growth rate to prove the power of your creative.

 3. Set Your Cadence